Oct19/breast-elastography-robot/README.md

 - OLED interrupt display conflict with display task, result in broken display.
 Change to constant refresh rate without interrupt(interrupt message does not show at once, but on the next screen refresh
 - RTC increase flash size by a lot, removed since calender feature is not necessary
 - Sometimes PlatformIO need to build twice to build successfully, or after Clean All
+- sprintf takes half of the flash size, because it brings the whole math implementation for floats

 ## References